robwyse/CultURIze-Testing/README.md

-# culturize-museabrugge
+# CultURIze-based PURLs for the Musea Brugge
-CultURIze server config files for Musea Brugge.
+Nginx server configuration files from CultURIze.